Los Angeles FC: Stadium

-On May 17, 2015, the team chose the Los Angeles Memorial Sports Arena site to build a 22,000-seat state of the art stadium for the MLS in Exposition Park, estimated to cost $250 million.
-The group estimated the project would create 1,200 temporary construction jobs and 1,800 full-time jobs, generating $2.5 million in annual tax revenue.
+On May 17, 2015, the team chose the Los Angeles Memorial Sports Arena site to build a 22,000-seat stadium for MLS in Exposition Park, estimated to cost $250 million.
+The site was under a sublease from the University of Southern California which managed and operated the Sports Arena and adjacent L.A.
+Memorial Coliseum.
 The environmental impact report, arena demolition, and stadium construction were expected to take three years and delay the team's debut to 2018.
 On May 6, 2016, the Los Angeles City Council approved the stadium, clearing a way for the construction of the stadium.

 A groundbreaking ceremony took place on August 23, 2016.
 At the event attended by owners and construction crews, LAFC announced a 15-year, $100 million naming rights deal for the stadium with the Banc of California.
 Demolition of the Los Angeles Memorial Sports Arena began shortly after the groundbreaking and was completed by October 2016.

 The first public event at the stadium was an open practice and dedication ceremony held on April 18, 2018.
 The club's first home match was played on April 29, 2018, against Seattle Sounders FC, with the home side winning 1–0.
 The lone goal was scored by Laurent Ciman in stoppage time in front of a capacity crowd of 22,000.
 The stadium was renamed to BMO Stadium on January 19, 2023.

+Los Angeles FC shares the stadium with NWSL side Angel City FC beginning in the Spring of 2022.
+The team became affiliated with LAFC after LAFC took a minority stake in ACFC due to priced warrants issued to LAFC when ACFC signed the lease agreement.

+Los Angeles FC's training facility is on the California State University, Los Angeles campus as part of a partnership with the university that began in 2017.
+The LAFC Performance Center includes 4,000 sqft of indoor space and a training field with the same grass as the team's home stadium.